The sales role, unlike any other business profession, is critically dependent on sales coaching.

-Here are the four most repeated sales coaching flaws I’ve observed in two decades of working with sales organizations large and small, recounted as actual statements struggling managers said to me.
+Here are the four most repeated sales coaching flaws I’ve observed in two decades of working with sales organizations large and small, recounted as actual statements struggling sales managers said to me:

 Sales Coaching Flaw One: I figured it out on my own, they can too.

 Most sales managers at one point in their career were salespeople.
 And most of these sales managers were successful salespeople, or they wouldn’t have been promoted to the position they have now.